jimburton/noughts-and-crosses/README.md

 the server, their names will be listed as links -- clicking on a link will start a game with that user.

-For more information on how to use Spark, see http://sparkjava.com/tutorials/.
+For information on how to use Spark, see http://sparkjava.com/tutorials/.

 ## Using the Lombok annotations